-- Providing regular communications between decision makers, community stakeholders and the traveling public on progress in plan implementation - Providing key technical information to help the community understand the consequences/benefits of investment decisions across transportation assets or modes - > Provide recommendations on local transportation priorities - > Allowing for small mid-course corrections as conditions evolve over time - > Coordinating with agencies outside our region (PennDOT, Concord Township, etc.) - Helping to facilitate solutions to traffic management problems as they arise, especially for concerns without clear agency responsibility (i.e. McDonald's drive through, the U-turn at the PA/DE line, etc.)
+- Providing regular communications between decision makers, community stakeholders and the traveling public on progress in plan implementation - Providing key technical information to help the community understand the consequences/benefits of investment decisions across transportation assets or modes - Provide recommendations on local transportation priorities - Helps prioritize projects, in particular bike/ped improvements.
+DelDOT's Bicycle Mobility Tool will help to evaluate proposed pathway and bikeway projects based on which projects provide the best connections from households to parks, employment centers, community centers, schools, and transit. - > Allowing for small mid-course corrections as conditions evolve over time - > Coordinating with agencies outside our region (PennDOT, Concord Township, etc.) - Helping to facilitate solutions to traffic management problems as they arise, especially for concerns without clear agency responsibility (i.e. McDonald's drive through, the U-turn at the PA/DE line, etc.)